mukoedo1993/Derivatives_pricing_CPP/README.md

 # Target
 Read and rewrite the code given in the book above as much as possible in modern C++ style.
-And, give the solution of questions given in the textbook as much as possible.
+And, give the solution of questions given in the textbook as many as possible.

 # Platform:
 Ubuntu 20.04.1